SpellOnYou/1000-days-of-code/README.md

 ## Motivation

-I started this project from the video [this](https://www.youtube.com/watch?v=cuQMBj1cWPo&t=7s) video on Youtube by Siraj Raval for the #100DaysofMLCode Challenge.
+I started this project from [this](https://www.youtube.com/watch?v=cuQMBj1cWPo&t=7s) video on Youtube by Siraj Raval for the #100DaysofMLCode Challenge.

 ## Project Ideas